D.C. to offer free Capital Bikeshare rides as reduced Metro service continues

 The transit agency said last week that it expects to continue operating with reduced service levels at least until Oct.
-31, creating crowded conditions and for a second week in a row leaving many commuters in search for other ways to travel.
+31, creating crowded conditions, and for a second week in a row, leaving many commuters in search of other ways to travel.
 Trains will be operating every 15 to 20 minutes on the Red Line and every 30 to 40 minutes on other lines.

 The service reductions come after the transit agency pulled 60 percent of its rail cars from service because of problems with wheel assemblies implicated in a Blue Line derailment this month.